akka/akka-http/docs/src/main/paradox/routing-dsl/directives/parameter-directives/parameters.md

 (see also @ref[Unmarshalling](../../../common/unmarshalling.md))

 `"amount".as(deserializer)`
-: extract value of parameter "amount" with an explicit @apidoc[Unmarshaller]
+: extract value of parameter "amount" with an explicit @apidoc[Unmarshaller] as described in @ref[Unmarshalling](../../../common/unmarshalling.md)

 `"distance".*`
 : extract multiple occurrences of parameter "distance" as `Iterable[String]`